rob-myers/rob-myers.github.io/docs/plan.md

 - fix NavDemo1 useGeomorphs HMR
   - Fix HMR of NavDemo1 when remove a geomorph (out of order index?)
   - Fix HMR as far as we can

-- 🚧 avoid player moving thru closed doors
-  - ✅ NavDemo1.playerNpcKey -> NPCs.playerKey
-  - ✅ cannot close door if some npc nearby
-  - ✅ trigger event `pre-exit-room` when npc about to go thru door
-  - ✅ player will stop if about to go through closed door
-  - ✅ player stops at closed hull door
-  - 🚧 can only open door when player stationary/nearby
-  - prevent underneath closed doors (nav close)
-  - player should not stop underneath closed door
-  - camera pauses/resumes when player pauses/resumes
-  - camera retracks when player cancels

 - Blog
   - ✅ Revisit first page